WCSCourses/ScientificCommunities/toolkit/member-persona.md

 A persona is a hypothesis, not a description of every member.

 Validate it with real people and update it as you learn more.

+---

+> **About this tool:** This member-profile template was developed specifically for this guide.
+It draws on open community-needs and participatory-planning approaches and is intended as an original practical tool for scientific CoPs.